Clinical Psychology, PsyD

 Diversity Scholars Program

-The Clinical Psychology PsyD program is founded on values of social justice, health equity, and cultural responsiveness in teaching, clinical work and research endeavors.
-We are pleased to invite eligible prospective applicants to apply to our Diversity Scholars Program.
+The Clinical Psychology PsyD program is founded on values of social justice, health equity, and cultural responsiveness in teaching, clinical work, and research endeavors.
+Additional information about the Diversity Scholars program will be provided to applicants who are invited to interview as part of the admissions process.

 Connect with a Current Student